-On 19-23 June we will celebrate cricket in schools.
+On 19 - 23 June 2017 we will celebrate cricket in schools.
 Pupils all over the country, from Newquay to Newcastle, will enjoy a week of cricket-themed activity in both the classroom and playground on Yorkshire Tea National Cricket Week.
 Schools and clubs can sign up by clicking here and telling us their plans for what should be a brilliant week of cricket this summer.

 Last year, former England skipper Alastair Cook and Test Match Special's Michael Vaughan helped us to pick our Young Cricket Commentator of the Year.
 We had joint winners in Fred Teasdale and Ruby Beaumont who got the honour of joining BBC TMS live on the radio.